News

 How is NGS Super responding?

-At NGS Super, our priority is building a resilient portfolio that can navigate different market environments, such as heightened volatility and equity downturns.
-By diversifying across asset classes, NGS Super does not rely solely on share markets for returns.
+At NGS, our priority is building a resilient portfolio (Diversified MySuper) that can navigate different market environments, such as heightened volatility and equity downturns.
+By diversifying across asset classes, NGS does not rely solely on share markets for returns.
 Instead, we construct a balanced, risk-aware portfolio that can weather different economic conditions.
 Our disciplined approach ensures capital preservation while still participating in long-term market growth.
 Our priority remains protecting and growing members' wealth.
 So, when markets turn volatile, our portfolio is well-positioned.

 Where and how are NGS investing?